-Another fun menu feature is their The Player’s Delight.
-You and your brunch date can choose a breakfast option each and will also be served sweet waffles.
+Another fun menu feature is The Player’s Delight.
+You and your brunch date can choose a breakfast option each, and will also be served sweet waffles.
 Additionally, you’ll get a bottle of Pol Roger Brut Champagne, all for 200 CAD.
-If you aren’t in the mood to spend that much, switch Champagne for Prosecco by ordering The Fugazi for 90 CAD.
+If you aren’t in the mood to spend that much, switch champagne for prosecco by ordering The Fugazi for 90 CAD.

 This popular eatery is a great spot for a relaxing morning with delicious comfort food.